ycpcs/cs481-fall2020/assign/assign01.md

-## Set up your computing environment
+## Set up your computing environment and toolchain

 Your third task is for each group member to set up a computing environment with the hardware and software you will need for the project.